Flood sacks thousands, submerges homes in Bayelsa, A’Ibom, C’River

-In Bayelsa state alone, flood submerged over 20 communities and displaced thousands of families in the predominantly riverine Bayelsa State, while 60 houses were submerged in Cross River state, yesterday.
+In Bayelsa state alone, flood submerged over 20 communities and displaced thousands of families in the predominantly riverine Bayelsa State, while 60 houses were submerged in Cross River State, on Wednesday.

 The situation is gradually assuming a worrisome, especially in communities along the bank of the River Niger and its tributaries, River Forcados and River Nun, Ikole Creek, Epie Creek and others that traversed, Sagbama, Ekeremor, Kolokuma-Opokuma, Yenagoa, Southern Ijaw and Ogbia council areas.